-The amendments to the Plan set forth in sections 1, 2, 4, 5, 6 and 7 of this Amendment are subject to approval of such amendments by the shareholders of the Company at a meeting duly called for such purpose.
-The other provisions of this Amendment shall become fully effective upon their adoption by the Board of Directors of the Company.
+The amendments to Section 4.1 and 4.2 of the Plan set forth in this Amendment are subject to approval of such amendments by the shareholders of the Company at a meeting duly called for such purpose and upon such approval, the amendments to Sections 4.1 and 4.2 shall become effective.
+The other provisions of this Amendment shall become effective upon their adoption by the Board of Directors of the Company.
 Except as hereby modified, the Plan shall remain in full force and effect.